ProtoSchool/protoschool.github.io/README.md

 ```
 ##### Useful concepts text file (optional)

-Ocassionally you may want to add a _useful concepts_ box defining key terminology, if this can't easily be done in-line.
+Occasionally you may want to add a _useful concepts_ box defining key terminology, if this can't easily be done in-line.
 If you'd like to do this, create another `.md` file that provides the text for that _useful concepts_ box.
 The name of this file should match the 2-digit lesson number used previously, with `-concepts` appended.
 (This step is optional.)

 Example: